mehtavishwa30/intro-to-sway/README.md

 The item struct will hold an ID, price, the owner's identity, a string for a URL or identifier where off-chain data about the item is stored (such as the description and photos), and a counter for the total number of purchases.

-#### Types

-The `Item` struct uses three types: `u64`, `str[20]`, and `Identity`.
+4. **Types**: The `Item` struct uses three types: `u64`, `str[20]`, and `Identity`.

 `u64`: a 64-bit unsigned integer

 In Sway, there are four native types of numbers:
-- `u8`: an 8-bit unsigned integer
+* `u8`: An 8-bit unsigned integer
-- `u16` a 16-bit unsigned integer
+* `u16`: A 16-bit unsigned integer
-- `u32` a 32-bit unsigned integer
+* `u32`: A 32-bit unsigned integer
-- `u64`: a 64-bit unsigned integer
+* `u64`: A 64-bit unsigned integer

 An unsigned integer means there is no `+` or `-` sign, so the value is always positive. `u64` is the default type used for numbers in Sway.
 To use other number types, for example [`u256`](https://github.com/FuelLabs/sway/blob/master/sway-lib-std/src/u256.sw) or [signed integers](https://github.com/FuelLabs/sway-libs/tree/master/sway_libs/src/signed_integers), you must import them from a library.

-In JavaScript, there are two types of integers: a number and a BigInt.
+In JavaScript, there are two types of integers: A number and a BigInt.
 The main difference between these types is that BigInt can store a much larger value.
 Similarly, each number type for Sway has different values for the largest number that can be stored.

-`str[20]`: a string with exactly 20 characters.
+* `str[20]`: a string with exactly 20 characters.
 All strings in Sway must have a fixed length.

-`Identity`: an enum type that represents either a user's `Address` or a `ContractId`.
+* `Identity`: an enum type that represents either a user's `Address` or a `ContractId`.
 We already imported this type from the standard library earlier.

-### ABI

-Next, we will define our ABI.
-ABI stands for application binary interface.
+5. **ABI Definition**: Next, let's learn how to define your ABI.
+ABI stands for 'Application Binary Interface'.
 In a Sway contract, it's an outline of all of the functions in the contract.
-For each function, you must specify its name, input types, return types, and level of storage access.
+For each function, you must specify its name, input types, return types, and the level of storage access.

-Our contract's ABI will look like this:
+Your ABI definition should look like this:

 ```rust
 abi SwayStore {